Arthur-Ruthar/Arthur-Ruthar/README.md

 - 👋 Hi, I’m Arthur :ghost:
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Java

 <!---
 Arthur-Ruthar/Arthur-Ruthar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.